-There are many problems worthy of further investigation.
+There are several problems worthy of further investigation.
 Our R-Algorithm is based on two particular revision operators.
-Clearly, if a normative definition of revision operators in DLs is provided, then R-Algorithm can be easily extended.
-Unfortunately, such a definition does not exist now.
-As far as we know, the first attempt to deal with this problem can be found in (Flouris, Plexousakis and Antoniou 2005).
-However, the authors only studied the feasibility of AGM's postulates for a contraction operator and their results are not so positive.
-That is, they showed that in many important DLs, such as SHOIN(D) and SHIQ, it is impossible to define a contraction operator that satisfies the AGM postulates.
-Moreover, they didn't apply AGM's postulates for a revision operator and explicit construction of a revision operator was not considered in their paper.
-We generalized AGM postulates for revision in Definition 8 and we showed that our operators satisfied most of the generalized postulates.
-An important future work is to construct a revision operator in DLs which satisfies all the generalized AGM postulates.
+Clearly, if a normative definition of revision operators in DLs is provided, then the R-Algorithm can be easily extended.
+Unfortunately, such a definition does not exist as yet.
+As far as we know, the first attempt to deal with this problem can be found in (Flouris, Plexousakis and Antoniou, 2005).
+However, the authors studied only the feasibility of AGM's postulates for a contraction operator and their results are not very positive.
+That is, they have showed that in many important DLs, such as SHOIN(D) and SHIQ, it is impossible to define a contraction operator that satisfies the AGM postulates.